mre/endler.dev/content/2020/review/index.md

 ## An Explosion Of New Programming Languages

-The last decade saw a vast number of new and exciting programming languages.
+The last decade saw the creation of a vast number of new and exciting programming languages.

 [Crystal], [Dart], [Elixir], [Elm], [Go], [Julia], [Kotlin], [Nim], [Rust], [Swift], [TypeScript]